aapoorv-tf/aapoorv-tf.github.io/_posts/2025-05-01-relativity.markdown

 The factor $\frac{1}{\sqrt{1 - \frac{v^2}{c^2}}}$ is called the Lorentz factor and is denoted by $\gamma$

 Thus, we can conclude that clocks run slower in a moving frame of reference as observed by a stationary observer, by a factor of $\gamma$.
 (To the observer in the moving frame, however, everything appears perfectly normal).
 As the duration of a tick on the moving clock increases, the time elapsed for a stationary observer would be greater.
-One might ask that in bob's frame of reference, it's Alice who is moving, so would her clock appear to be moving slowly to Bob?
+One might ask that in bob's frame of reference, it's Alice who is moving, so would her clock appear to move slowly to Bob?
 Yes, absolutely.
 It goes both ways since motion is relative.
 This can lead to paradoxes, which technically aren't since there is another implication due to the constancy of the speed of light which we will cover in the next section.
 Why do we not see the effect of time dilation in day to day life?
-Everyday velocities are significantly slower than the speed of light due to which the Lorentz factor is almost equal to 1 and any effect is negligible.
-Here's a table showing different Lorentz Factors corresponding to their velocities-
+Everyday velocities are significantly slower than the speed of light and so the term $\frac{v}{c}$ is approximately $0$ (We're also squaring this value) due to which the Lorentz factor is almost equal to 1 and any effect is negligible.

 ### The Relativity of Simultaneity
+In the 19th century when the railroads were expanding, a good time keeping system was required so that every city had more or less the same time and the clocks between various stations are synchronised.
+There were a lot of patents and inventions for this problem that people submitted at places like the Swiss patent office where Einstein was working.
+He was getting a lot of this and probably one of the reasons that led to his key insight in developing the special theory of relativity.
+So how do we synchronise the clocks?
+One way is to bring all the clocks together set the same time and move them to their respective places.
+But now we know that moving the clocks is out of the question as it would lead to time dilation.